 Superman (1978) - The classic movie starring Christopher Reeve and Margot Kidder.
 Richard Donner set out to make audiences believe that they made a man fly, and succeeded in more ways than one.
 It’s corny, yeah, but it gets to the heart of what makes Superman great: He saves the world because he can, and because he wants to.
+Above all, he is a friend.
 John Williams’ score is legendary for a reason, and it’s hard not to associate any version of Superman with that classic theme and portrayal.
 And it all still holds up today because it’s ultimately really that good.

 All-Star Superman - Grant Morrison and Frank Quitely tell a tale of Superman’s last year after having been poisoned by direct exposition to the sun’s radiation at close range.
-This is the 12 works of Hercules, if Hercules was an alien analogue of Moses, and a love letter to Superman’s history, as well as a show of the superhero as the modern myth.
+This is the 12 works of Hercules (if Hercules was an alien analogue to Moses), and a love letter to Superman’s history, as well as a show of the superhero as the modern myth.
 It’s strange, heroic, and inspiring.
 Basically everything Superman should be.

 Superman: Secret Identity - A non-canonical tale that sees expansion of Earth Prime’s Superboy, in which Clark Kent, a small kid from Picketsville, Kansas, who is teased for sharing the name and likeness of the fictional character who bears his namesake.
 Until one day, he wakes up levitating, and realizes he has the same powers as the comic-book Superman.